angular/angular-cli/.github/ISSUE_TEMPLATE/3-docs-bug.md

 ---
-name: "📚 Docs or angular.io issue report"
+name: '📚 Docs or angular.io issue report'
 about: Report an issue in Angular's documentation or angular.io application
 ---

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑